songpoemHQ/songpoem.github.io/_pages/index.md

   - excerpt: "Why customers choose Songpoem Solutions."
 why_songpoem_row:
   - title: "Artistic Innovation"
-    description: "We believe in infusing creativity into every project, ensuring that our solutions not only function flawlessly but also inspire and engage."
+    description: "We infuse creativity into every project, ensuring our solutions not only perform flawlessly but also inspire and engage."
     image_name: warli-support.png
   - title: "Lifelong Support"
-    description: "We provide Lifelong Support as regular updates, troubleshooting assistance, and personalized consultations."
+    description: "Enjoy lifelong support with regular updates, expert troubleshooting, and personalized consultations."
   - title: "Code Quality"
     description: "We follow coding standards and methodologies practiced in the industry.
 This makes it easy to onboard new person."
 faq_row: